 WITH the Dad’s Army film in the cinemas, it brings back memories of the legendary Seventies sitcom that

-WITH the Dad’s Army film in the cinemas, it brings back memories of the legendary Seventies sitcom that portrayed the Home Guard as a bunch of bumbling soldiers well past retirement age.
+Dad’s Army film in the cinemas, it brings back memories of the legendary Seventies sitcom that portrayed the Home Guard as a bunch of bumbling soldiers well past retirement age.

 But nothing could be further from the truth, according to Martin Grugeon, who was a member of the Henley unit based at the Drill Hall in Friday Street.